catseye/Chrysoberyl/README.markdown

 it's in (C, yes, Python, no, Java and Erlang, depends on the distribution), and what tools you need ("as a prerequisite") for building or running.**

-Better provision of documentation in templates.

-Extrapolate the above two for distributions (do that for each implementation in the distribution.)
+Extrapolate the above for distributions (do that for each implementation in the distribution.)

 If an implementation allows visual debugging or animation, note that.